lbl-srg/soep/doc-design/source/softwareArchitecture.rst

    *Possible complication*:

    Users may set ``tStart``
    to a time other than midnight.
-We think EnergyPlus cannot yet handle an arbitrary start time.
-   In this case, it should return an error.
+   If EnergyPlus cannot handle an arbitrary start time, it shall return an error.

 Setting the current time
 ^^^^^^^^^^^^^^^^^^^^^^^^